60dimension/IELTS-Vocabularies/Vocabulary02.md

 Repairs to the cable did not take too long.

-The outside air was heavy and moist and sultry.
+The outside air was heavy, moist and sultry.

 His estate was valued at $150,000.